danielhacobian/probing-VLMs/README.md

 | Wall | [Open Notebook](https://github.com/danielhacobian/probing-VLMs/blob/initial-release/notebooks/wall_layerwise_motion_probe_walkthrough_standalone.ipynb) | 1,920 unique trajectories |
 | PushT | [Open Notebook](https://github.com/danielhacobian/probing-VLMs/blob/initial-release/notebooks/pusht_layerwise_motion_probe_walkthrough_standalone.ipynb) | 18,500 unique trajectories |

+*Notebooks will not currently run since they have been anonymized for submission to workshops

 The notebooks are the main demos and include explanations, activation extraction, probe fitting, controls, uncertainty estimates, and plots.
 They clone this repository and download verified assets from releases owned by this